scrabbletank/farhome-rules/rulesdoc.md

 When taking damage from any source you may reroll 1 wound die, taking the new value.

 #### Hunter
-Choose an enemy type: goblinoid, beast, humanoid, giant, dragon, fey, demon, undead, outsider, monstrosity.
-Attacks, maneuvers, spellcasting and skill checks against this creature type gain 1 superior die.
-When encountering a creature of the chosen type you immediately recognize it belongs to that type.
-You choose an additional type at 11th level.
+Your skill in hunting creatures has given you an edge in identifying weaknesses.
+You may study the body of a dead non-humanoid creature to learn its weaknesses.
+Studying a creature takes an hour after which you learn 1 piece of information about the creature, such as its max wounds, an attribute, a resistance or vulnerability or one of its features.

+Each day you can study your notes to gain 1 critical to all of your rolls against this creature until your next long rest.
+Preparing weaknesses is done the same way you prepare spells and counts towards your prepared spells for that day.

 #### Armor Expert
 You reduce the penalties of wearing armor to 1 Bad die for medium armor and 1 Terrible die for Heavy armor.
-When making a defense roll you ignore the first crit rolled against you.
-The crit still counts as 2 successes but does not trigger critical hit effects.
+When making a defense roll you start with 1 critical success.

 #### Quick Healing
 You gain 4 Healing Surges instead of 3 each long rest.
 When rolling Healing Surges, roll 4 wound dice instead of 3.

 #### Alert
-You take no penalty to surprise and you add 1 superior die to initiative rolls.
+You take no penalty from being surprised and you add 1 superior die to initiative rolls.

 #### Agile
 As long as you aren't wearing armor, you roll defense die equal to your Dexterity score.